 Where is Seychelles?

-The breathtaking pearl of Indian Ocean is consisted of around 160 small islands, mostly uninhabited.
+The breathtaking pearl of the Indian Ocean is consisted of around 160 small islands, mostly uninhabited.
 On the other hand, the beautiful shallow waters of the Seychelles bank is occupied by a total of 44 islands, which is known as the inland islands.
-The three main islands of Seychelles are Mahé, Praslin and La Digue Island.
+The three main islands of Seychelles are Mahé, Praslin, and La Digue Island.

-Palm trees, turquoise water of the sea, and delicious cuisine almost anywhere, as well as fabulous resorts known worldwide, all guarantee an unforgettable stay for every visitor of the islands.
+Palm trees, turquoise water of the sea, and delicious cuisine almost anywhere, as well as fabulous resorts are known worldwide, all guarantee an unforgettable stay for every visitor of the islands.

 While most people know it as a tourist hub, Seychelles is among the world’s leading countries to protect its lands for threatened species.
 Around 42 percent of Seychelles territory is allocated to wildlife conservation.